AntonioCandinho/rust_landscape/Readme.md

 * Water flows in units from the taller segments to the smaller ones
 * There are infinite walls on the edges of the landscape

+## Considerations

+Although not in the problem definition in order to be able to solve the problem some things must be taken into consideration:

+* Water flows as it drops, that is after an hour of rain water flows to an steady position
+* Water does not flow to equal height segments, this is water does not flow on plain surfaces. i.e: An unit of water in a segment of height 3 will not flow into a segment of height 3

 ## Algorithm

 Premise: This system reaches an steady state